nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 4.3 Managing Display of Applications

+This sub-section consists of commands that can affect the view of applications in the Application List Panel.

 #### 4.3.1 Listing all applications : `list`

 Shows you a list of all your internship applications, in the order of when they are added.
 Application